yarohtar/cam-maths-notes-obsidian/Notes/First Integral.md

 If we find $L$ independent first integrals, the trajectory will be in their intersection, which in general has dimension $2n-L$.
 If $L=2n-1$, then the trajectory is completely determined (it is just a curve).

-Unfortunately, in general the surfaces are degenerate and do not separate the points so
+Unfortunately, in general the surfaces are degenerate and do not separate the points so we can't rly do this.
+Sufficiently complicated systems behave in a more probabilistic manner (think thermodynamics), but it is a millennium problem to see if this follows from our equations (ergodic hypothesis)

+In this course we only consider sufficiently nice equations.